groc-prog/pyneo4j-ogm/README.md

   coffee = await Coffee(flavour="Americano", milk=False, sugar=False).create()
 ```

-You can batch anything that runs a query, regardless of whether it is a raw cypher query, a model query or a relationship-property query.
+You can batch anything that runs a query, be that a model method, a custom query or a relationship-property method.
 If any of the queries fail, the whole transaction will be rolled back and an exception will be raised.

 #### Using bookmarks (Enterprise Edition only) <a name="using-bookmarks"></a>

 If you are using the Enterprise Edition of Neo4j, you can use bookmarks to keep track of the last transaction that has been committed.
-This allows you to resume a transaction after a failure or a restart of the database.
 The client provides a `last_bookmarks` property that allows you to get the bookmarks from the last session.
 These bookmarks can be used in combination with the `use_bookmarks()` method.
 Like the `batch()` method, the `use_bookmarks()` method has to be called with a context manager.
 All queries run inside the context manager will use the bookmarks passed to the `use_bookmarks()` method.
 Here is an example of how to use bookmarks:

 ```python
 # Create a new node and get the bookmarks from the last session